itcabral/zabbix-ibm-storwize/README.md

 # zabbix-ibm-storwize
-Python script for monitoring IBM Storwize storages
+Python script for monitoring IBM Storwize storages v5100 with FC or iSCSI ports.

 Tested on:
 - Python 3